As of 31/05/20 all authors are still with LH&G.

 What are the consequences of a failure to pay any renewal fees and what (if any) steps can be taken to remedy a failure to pay renewal fees?

-Patents, Utility Innovation and Industrial Design: the grace period is six months from the expiry date, with an option to restore the registration.
+Patents, Utility Innovations and Industrial Designs: the grace period is six months from the expiry date, with an option to restore the registration.

 What are the requirements to assign ownership of each of the intellectual property rights described above?